Is the Russian Orthodox Church Spying in Europe? Molfar Research. Part One

 21.11.2024

-What has long been evident to the Ukrainian public about the nature of the Russian Orthodox Church (ROC) is gradually becoming clear to the European establishment as well.
-The ROC is not merely a tool of soft power but operates as a genuine espionage network.
+What has long been evident to the Ukrainian public regarding the essence of the Russian Orthodox Church (ROC) is gradually becoming clear to the European establishment.
+The ROC is used not only as a tool of soft power but also as a genuine espionage network.

-The OSINT agency Molfar researchers conducted an open-source investigation, analyzing 11 European countries.
-The first part of the study focuses on 5 of them — Sweden, Norway, Finland, the Netherlands, the Czech Republic, and Germany.
+The OSINT agency Molfar conducted open-source research analyzing 11 European countries.
+In the first part, we cover five of them: Sweden, Norway, Finland, the Netherlands, and the Czech Republic.

 The Church as a Spy Network in Västerås, Sweden